Death in Singapore: Suicide

 Suicide is a significant non-medical cause of death in Singapore.
-Although attempted suicide is an offence punishable with jail under section 309 of the Penal Code, Singapore still sees many cases of suicide each year.
+Attempted suicide was an offence punishable with jail under section 309 of the Penal Code.
+However, on 6 May 2019, the law was amended to decriminalise suicide.

 Between 2000 and 2004, 1,700 people killed themselves, and in 2007 suicides amounted to about 2.2% of all deaths.
 For every suicide, there were seven non-fatal attempts.

 It was reported in 2006 that suicide was one of the top causes of death of Singapore youths.
 In 2001, five children younger than 15 years took their lives, and 37 people between the ages of 15 and 25 did so.
-The coroner's report of a junior college student who killed himself because he believed his penis was too small was reported in the international media.
-The pressure exerted by parents on their children to produce good academic results has also been a contributing factor in some suicides.

-Recent notable examples of young adults that commit suicide include Cpt (Dr) Allan Ooi Seng Teik, who ended his life on 3 March 2009 presumably due to disenchantment working with the Singapore Armed Forces.

 Treatment of the body after death

 When a person dies, a doctor will certify the cause of death if it is known and due to natural causes.
 He or she will then fill up a certificate of cause of death (CCOD) which will be given to the family of the deceased.
 If the doctor is unable to determine the cause of death, or the death is due to non-natural causes, the Criminal Procedure Code requires him to refer the case to the police.
 The police will provide a hearse to send the body to the Centre for Forensic Medicine (CFM) Mortuary at Block 9 of the Singapore General Hospital, which will then inform the family when to visit the mortuary.

 At the CFM Mortuary, the family will view and identify the body of the deceased in the presence of a coroner, who reviews the case and determines if an autopsy is required.
-The family will be informed of the coroner's decision and the time to claim the body for the funeral.
+The family will be informed of the coroner's decision and the time to claim the body for the funeral by the investigation officer.
 If an autopsy is conducted and reveals that the death is unnatural, the police will conduct further investigations into the cause of death with the family's assistance.
 Once the investigations are complete, the family will be told to attend a coroner's inquiry at the Subordinate Courts.
 Only after that will they be able to claim the body.
+If the coroner decides that no autopsy is needed or if the cause of death is deemed to be natural and no foul play is suspected, the investigation officer will inform the family members to head down to collect the body.
+However, do take note that as there is only one location for the claiming of bodies for all autopsy cases, there might be a waiting time at the hospital itself.

 After the family obtains the CCOD, they usually engage a funeral director (also known as an undertaker) who collects the body, embalms it if necessary, and delivers it to the wake.
 In addition, they have to decide whether the body is to be cremated or buried, and register the death.
 The funeral director also helps to make arrangements for the wake and funeral, according to the religious beliefs and wishes of the family.